Keyfactor/remote-file-orchestrator/README.md

 **For Windows orchestrated servers:**
 1. Make sure that WinRM is set up on the orchestrated server and that the WinRM port is part of the certificate store path when setting up your certificate stores When creating a new certificate store in Keyfactor Command (See "Creating Certificate Stores" later in this README).

 2. When creating/configuring a certificate store in Keyfactor Command, you will see a "Change Credentials" link after entering in the destination client machine (IP or DNS).
-This link **must** be clicked on to present the credentials dialog.
-However, it is not required that you enter separate credentials.
-Simply click SAVE in the resulting dialog without entering in credentials to use the credentials that the Keyfactor Orchestrator Service is running under.
-Alternatively, you may enter separate credentials into this dialog and use those to connect to the orchestrated server.
+This link **must** be clicked on and a user id and password (or PAM key if using a configured KF Command PAM integration to store this password) entered and saved.

 Please consult with your company's system administrator for more information on configuring SSH/SFTP/SCP or WinRM in your environment.